athertahir/aws/Episode_15/15_Working with AWS CodeCommit.md

 Task 2: Connect to Your EC2 Instance
 ------------------------------------

-An EC2 instance has been created for you as part of the lab.
+You can create new EC2 instance or use exisitng one.
 In this task, you will connect to the instance.

 ### Windows Users: Using SSH to Connect